TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Autoscaling wait time elapsed

 > [Note]
 > Autoscaling wait time can be specified for both scaling up and/down policies.
-> In general, specifying a short scale-up wait time allows you to respond immediately to sudden load increases.
+> In general, specifying a short scale-out wait time allows you to respond immediately to sudden load increases.
 > Conversely, set a long scale-down wait time to ensure stability by slowly reducing instances.
 > You must continuously monitor the service load and configure appropriate policies to prevent unnecessary instance usage.
 If only one specific node meets the condition, the policy will not be triggered.
 The evaluation is based on the average of all nodes in the node group.
-Whether a policy is triggered is determined by continuously checking if the specified performance metric exceeds the threshold for the duration of the scale down unneeded time.
+Whether a policy is triggered is determined by continuously checking whether the specified performance metric exceeds the threshold for the duration of the scale-down unneeded time.
-For example, if the condition is CPU utilization ≥ 90% and the scale down unneeded time is 5 minutes, the policy will be triggered only if the CPU utilization stays at or above 90% for the full 5 minutes.
+For example, if the condition is CPU utilization ≥ 90% and the scale-down unneeded time is 5 minutes, the policy will be triggered only if the CPU utilization stays at or above 90% for the full 5 minutes.

 > [Note: Node Scale-down]
 > When the metric-based autoscaler performs scale-down, it removes the most recently created nodes first.

 <a id="metric-base-autoscaler-example"></a>
 ##### Example